 When treatments are compared, any differences in outcome events may simply reflect the play of chance.
 Increasing the number of events studied in research reduces the likelihood of being misled by the play of chance.

 If, however, 40 people improved with the new treatment and 60 with the standard treatment, chance becomes a less likely explanation for the difference.
-And if 400 people improved with the new treatment and 600 with the standard treatment, it would be clear that the new treatment was indeed very likely to be worse than the standard.
+And if 400 people improved with the new treatment and 600 with the older treatment, it would be clear that the new treatment was indeed very likely to be worse than the older treatment.
 The way to reduce the likelihood of being misled by the play of chance in treatment comparisons is thus to ensure that fair tests include sufficiently large numbers of people who experience the outcomes one hopes to influence, such as increased improvement or reduced deterioration.

 In some circumstances very large numbers of people – thousands and sometimes tens of thousands – need to participate in fair tests to obtain reliable estimates of treatment effects.
 Large numbers of participants are necessary, for example, if the treatment outcomes of interest are rare – for example, heart attacks and strokes among apparently healthy middle-aged women using hormone replacement therapy (HRT).
 Large numbers are also needed if moderate but important effects of treatments are to be detected reliably – for example, a reduction by 20 per cent in the risk of early death among people having heart attacks.